-Unregistered Network Device - Missouri S&T Faculty & Staff
+Unregistered Network Device - Faculty and Staff

 Missouri S&T Information Technology coordinates with each department to determine computing needs for individual faculty and staff members.
 Computers issued to faculty and staff members through Missouri S&T IT are already configured to operate on the campus network.

 However, many faculty and staff choose to use a personal laptop or purchase additional computing resources for research purposes.
 In such cases, those individuals will need to register their network device with Missouri S&T IT in order to access the campus network and the Internet.

 Missouri S&T allows a number of network-capable devices to access Missouri S&T's network.
 However, you should be aware the Missouri S&T has a few Policies in place in order to maximize the overall campus information security.
 Most network-capable devices can be broken down into the following categories:

 - Laptop systems (Windows, Macintosh, Linux, etc.)

 - Missouri S&T supports 802.11b/g wireless protocols.
 In addition, Missouri S&T requests that you configure your wireless-capable laptop to use the 802.1x security protocol in order to connect to the campus wireless network.